jmarkowski/webapp-template/README.md

 To stop the service, hit `Ctrl-c` from the docker container.

-# Updating Your Application
+When the docker container runs, it mounts the `application` directory on your host machine as a volume within the docker container.

-If you make any changes to the application, you'll need to rebuild the images when launching.
+The gunicorn server is configured to automatically reload the application if it detects any changes allowing your modifications to the application to take effect immediately.

-    $ docker-compose up --build
+This is made possible from `RELOAD_ARG` in the `docker-compose.yaml` file.

-# Developing for the Application
+# Development Without Docker

-Follow these instructions to launch the application in Flask (not gunicorn).
+These are the instructions for developing the python application in the recommended old-school Flask fashion without the docker services.

-This is for development only, and is not a viable solution for a production environment!
+This approach is for development only, and is not a viable solution for a production environment!

 1. Initialize the environment